Anxiety’s Many Causes and Manifestations

 Keep in mind that you shouldn’t do this practice while driving a car or operating heavy machinery.
 Make sure you are safely sitting, wherever you choose to practice.

-If you do this practice once you may see immediate benefits.
-But the real benefits come from repetition.
-It has a cumulative effect, so when you keep up a regular daily practice, getting better and better at doing it, it will in turn become easier and feel better and better.
 Eventually it will become very blissful, and you won’t have to try too hard to practice.
 It will just happen automatically, when you’re standing in line at the grocery store, or when you’re sitting in your car waiting for someone to come out of the grocery store.
 When you get really good at it, you can stay in Flow while walking around inside the grocery store, and you will see things you’ve never seen before in a grocery store.
 You will have a whole new, completely fresh experience of the grocery store.

 Try this Meditation with a Creative Practice